FAQ Cups

 Can you use a menstrual cup together with an IUD?

-Femi.Eko® menstrual cup is specially developed to be comfortable, made of very soft medical silicone, and with an anatomical shape.
-You should not feel any type of pain while using a menstrual cup.
-The only time you could feel a slight discomfort is when inserting the cup for the first time.Â
+Femi.Eko® menstrual cup is specially developed to be comfortable.
+It is made of very soft medical silicone and has an anatomical shape.
+You should not feel any pain when using a menstrual cup.
+The only time you might feel a slight discomfort is when you insert the cup for the first time.
+Do not worry, the cup is not bigger than a tampon when inserted.Â

-Anyway, take care not to insert the cup too deep, even though should be deep enough in order to prevent leaks.
-You will just know what is right for you after few uses.Â
+Be sure not to insert the cup too deeply, although it should be deep enough to prevent leakage.
+You will know what is right for you after a few uses.

 Can menstrual cups cause infections?

-Always wash your hands with soap or use a sanitizer before and after inserting and removing the menstrual cup.Â
+Always wash your hands with soap or use a sanitizer before and after inserting and removing your menstrual cup.

-Empty the cup at least every 10 to 12 hours to minimise the risks of infections.Â
+Empty the cup at least every 10 to 12 hours to minimize the risk of infection.

-You don’t need to lubricate the cup to insert it, but if you do make sure to use a safe lubricant.Â
+You do not need to lubricate the cup to insert it, but if you do, be sure to use a safe lubricant, without oils because it can destroy the cup.

-Keep the cup in the cotton bag you received in the package.
+Store the cup in the cotton bag you received in the package.

 Can I make sex with the cup inside?

-No, remove the cup before making sex.
-It is not safe to keep it inside you.
+No, remove the cup before sex.
+It is not safe to have it inside you.
+For this purpose you can use a menstrual disc.Â

 Can the menstrual cup protect against pregnancy or sexually transmitted disease?